SAP-archive/teched2021-DAT163/exercises/ex1/README.md

 After completing these steps you will have discovered dataset stored in a database.

-1. Click on 'Metadata Explorer'
+1. Click on 'Metadata Explorer'.
 <br>![](/exercises/ex1/images/Ex01_Part03_01.png)

-2. Click on 'Browse Connections'
+2. Click on 'Browse Connections'.
 <br>![](/exercises/ex1/images/Ex01_Part03_02.png)

-3. Click 'List View'
+3. Click 'List View'.
 <br>![](/exercises/ex1/images/Ex01_Part03_03.png)

 4. This allows to show the list of connections as a list.